At a glance

 Each module has a number of assessed assignments.

-There are also additional optional modules available (for example:.
-Advanced Qualitative Methods, Understanding Management and Financial Research, International Business and International Human Resource Management, Long Run Development of International Business Theory.
+There are also additional optional modules available via the Graduate School, for example, Advanced Qualitative Methods, Understanding Management and Financial Research, International Business and International Human Resource Management and Long Run Development of International Business Theory.
 Please note that these modules are subject to change.

 Confirmation of Registration (Month 18-Month 36) - Pilot Study, Research Proposal and Presentation

 - Doctoral thesis (including a viva voce examination).

 Support and Supervision

 The overall academic content and quality of your programme will be led by the Director of the DBA Programme.
 The Doctoral Programme Team will support you throughout the process through to graduation.

 Throughout the research process, you will have support and guidance from at least one supervisor.
 They will guide you through the research process to submission of the thesis for examination at the viva.

 In joining, you will gain access to the Henley Business School library which has extensive facilities for undertaking research.
 This includes journals, textbooks, newspapers and online resources, plus previous doctoral theses and research articles.

 You will also be able to access the Online Library via the Business School website.
 You will have have full-text access to thousands of journal articles, company financial data and market research reports.